-Project Rollway is an annual fashion show at Shepherd Center that features fashion modeling by teenage patients, former teenage patients and staff members.
-Donations to Project Rollway benefit Shepherd Center's adolescent rehabilitation programs, which focus on returning teenagers to the highest level of functioning and independence as possible.
+Project Rollway is an annual fashion show at Shepherd Center that features fashion modeling by current and former teenage patients from our Adolescent Rehabilitation Program, which focuses on returning teenagers to the highest level of functioning and independence as possible after spinal cord or brain injury.

 Project Rollway Models